-Still a matter of debate, but it seems that we are close to the so-called theory of everything, the all-encompassing theory.
-Quantum information can be the last missing piece of the puzzle.
+Still certainly a topic of discussion, but it seems we are close to the so-pursued law of everything, the all-encompassing theory.
+Quantum information can be the last missing puzzle piece.
 An explanation is comprehensive.
-George van Hal has given a good summary of the latest state of science in the NRC.
-But first of all that piece of quantum science connected with it: the Non-locality.
+But first of all that piece of quantum science that is associated with it: the Non-locality.

 If two quantum objects – for example, electrons – have been involved in an interaction at a time, they are part of the same quantum system.
 For example, two photons in a crystal barium borate each have indeterminate properties, but the sum of those properties is certain.
 They are in a ‘quantum entanglement’ .

 A common wave function then applies to these quantum objects.
 While this wave function develops over time, the objects in question remain connected in an inseparable relationship.